IBTTA-Blockchain-Working-Group/Lab-Group/docs/README.rst

 rate variations will need to be accounted for when converting to the target country (default to USD).

+The usage of standard smart contracts between service providers and toll chargers can:
+1) Allow for industry-wide standardization with relatively low O&M costs.
+There will be an upfront cost for the creation of the standard smart contracts;
+2) Remove friction from adding new entities (service providers or toll chargers) to the scheme;
+3) further reduce O&M costs for the settlement of transactions, using a stable coin.

 Escape hatch
 ~~~~~~~~~~~~